Liver and Gallbladder Meridians for Yoga

 In Chinese Medicine, the Liver and Gallbladder are paired.

-When looking at the organs through the lens of Chinese Medicine, it’s important to remember that Chinese Medicine is concerned with relationships, interactions, and functions more than physical location.
+When looking at organs through the lens of Chinese Medicine, it’s important to remember that it’s concerned with relationships, interactions, and functions more than with physical location.
 So whenever the organs are discussed in Chinese Medicine, what’s usually being referred to is an array of functional relationships.

-Each of the primary organs has a corresponding meridian, or energetic channel.
+Each primary organ has a corresponding meridian, or energetic channel.
 The meridians are where Qi is said to flow.
-This Qi nourishes the body, and keeps the body in relative balance.
+This Qi nourishes the body and helps maintain its relative balance.

 Watch the video to learn about the location of the Liver and the Gallbladder meridians and some acupressure points you can use in your yin yoga or active yoga practice: